hartwigmedical/hmftools/sage/README.md

 If a `FULL` or `PARTIAL` match is made, we update the quality of the variant.
 No other match contributes to quality.
-There are a number of constraints to penalise the quality if it:
+There are a number of constraints to penalise the quality:
-  1. approaches the edge of a read,
+  1. as the variant approaches the edge of a read,
-  2. encompasses more than one variant, or
+  2. if the read encompasses more than one variant, or
-  3. has the ImproperPair flag set
+  3. if the ProperPair flag (0x02) is not set

 The quality is incremented as follows: